 Related areas of law in which he has detailed knowledge and experience include ship construction and conversion, insurance and performance bonds.
 He is also experienced in judicial review and issues relating to public procurement.

-He has wide experience acting for contractors on domestic and international disputes arising out of the design and construction of, among others, power plants and waste water treatment plants.
+Andrew has wide experience acting for contractors on domestic and international disputes arising out of the design and construction of, among others, power plants and waste water treatment plants.
 Examples of his work include: